To your health: Carson City health events

 Sunday

 Muscle Powered Weekly Bike Ride — 9 a.m. to noon, Muscle Powered.
-Meet Sundays at 9:00 am at the Fremont Elementary School, 1511 Firebox Road, in the south parking lot, next to the Linear Ditch Trail.
-Ride is free and will normally consist of two loops which are 10-15 miles long each, this will allow a rider to do 10-15 miles or 20-30 miles depending on the loops.
+Meet at Fremont Elementary School, 1511 Firebox Road, Carson City, NV 89701, in the south parking lot, next to the Linear Ditch Trail.
+Ride will normally consist of two loops which are 10-15 miles long each.
 The ride pace will vary depending on rider level, but will usually be about a 12-16 mph pace.
-This is a no drop ride.
-Please feel free to email Shane at shane@shanetrotter.net if you have any questions about the ride.
-All riders must have a bicycle in safe working condition, helmet, and close toed shoes.
-Participants are responsible for their own transportation to the meeting site.
+This is a "no drop" ride so no one is left behind.
+All riders must have a bicycle in safe working condition, a helmet, and closed toed shoes.
 For more information, visit musclepowered.org.

 Monday